-- 2 Select the license files and click Install. - 3 Browse to Licenses | All Licenses | Administration Configuration in the view. - 4 Check that the licenses have now been correctly upgraded to the new version.
+- 1) In the Management Client, select ≡ Menu > System Tools > Install Licenses. - Select the license files and click Install. - 3) Select .
+Configuration, then browse to Administration. - 4) Browse to Licenses > All Licenses. - 5) Check that the licenses have now been correctly upgraded to the new version.

-When you only upgrade the software version in the license, old licenses are automatically replaced.
+Tip: When you only upgrade the software version in the license, old licenses are automatically replaced.